aistabci/abci-docs/en/docs/abci-cloudstorage/encryption.md

 ## Create Buckets with Encryption

-To create buckets with activated SSE, use create-encrypted-bucket provided by ABCI system instead of using the aws commands.
+To enable SSE for a bucket, run `aws s3api put-bucket-encryption`.
+Note that the bucket must be created beforehand.
-The following example shows how to create a bucket 'dataset-s0001'.
+The following example shows how to enable SSE for a bucket 'dataset-s0001'.

 ```
-[username@es1 ~]$ create-encrypted-bucket --endpoint-url https://s3.abci.ai s3://dataset-s0001
+[username@es1 ~]$ aws --endpoint-url https://s3.abci.ai s3api put-bucket-encryption --bucket dataset-s0001 --server-side-encryption-configuration '{
-create-encrypted-bucket Success.
+    "Rules": [
+        {
+            "ApplyServerSideEncryptionByDefault": {
+                "SSEAlgorithm": "AES256"
+            }
+        }
+    ]
+}'
 ```

 !!! note